 Introduction to the theory and practice of painting.
-Instruction in the use of painting materials and techniques.
-Designed to serve art majors and non art majors.
-(DA) Prerequisite: ART 113.
+Instruction on the use of painting materials and techniques.
+This course will cover art historical movements and show parallels in contemporary art practices as well.
+Designed to serve art majors and non-art majors.